 The party responsible for the processing of personal data on these websites is:

 Schleifring’s corporate data protection officer can be contacted at the above-mentioned address or at the e-mail address email@example.com.

-SCHLEIFRING collects and processes the users’ personal data solely to the extent that these are required to deploy the website and the online shop.
+Schleifring collects and processes the users’ personal data solely to the extent that these are required to deploy the website.

 In accordance with the provisions of the GDPR, a legal basis is required for the processing of personal data.
 The legal basis depends in each case on the purpose of the data processing.

 If the data subject has given their consent to the processing of their personal data, Article 6, paragraph 1, subparagraph 1, point (a) of the GDPR serves as the legal basis.
 If the processing of the personal data is necessary to fulfil a contract whose contractual party is the data subject, Article 6, paragraph 1, subparagraph 1, point (b) of the GDPR serves as the legal basis.
 This also applies to processing that is required to perform pre-contractual measures.
 If the processing is required to fulfil a legal obligation (e.g. a statutory retention obligation), Article 6, paragraph 1, subparagraph 1, point (c) of the GDPR serves as the legal basis.
 If the processing is required to safeguard a legitimate interest on the part of Schleifring or a third party, and if this interest is not overridden by the need to protect the interests, fundamental rights and fundamental freedoms of the data subject, Article 6, paragraph 1, subparagraph 1, point (f) of the GDPR serves as the legal basis for the processing.